fatso83/vmware-auto-suspend/README.md

 ## Installing

 1. Download the [xml file][xml].
-1. Open a `CMD` or `Powershell` terminal and navigate to where the file was downloaded
+1. Open a `CMD` or `Powershell` terminal  _as an Administrator_ and navigate to where the file was downloaded
 1. Run `schtasks /create /TN "Auto Suspend VMWare instances" /XML vmware-auto-suspend.xml`
 1. Download the [script][script] and put it in `C:/`.